zowe/docs-site/docs/user-guide/mvd-mvdandwindowmgt.md

 # Zowe Desktop and Window management

-The Zowe Desktop is a web component of Zowe, which is an implementation of **MVDWindowManagement**, the interface that is used to create a window manager.
+The Zowe Desktop (MVD) is a web component of Zowe, which is an implementation of **MVDWindowManagement**, the interface that is used to create a window manager.

 The code for this software is in the `lux-app-manager` repository.